On this page

 Lead mentors will have overall responsibility for helping Scholars develop creative and independent careers in research.
 In addition to being an expert in the scientific area the Scholar has chosen to pursue, a lead mentor must be familiar with faculty, resources and databases at UCSF, and have resources and research staff that can support the Scholar's research.
 Lead mentors will provide guidance to assure that projects are moving satisfactorily on the path to presentations, publications, and grant applications, and they will provide advice about career directions, national networking, and academic promotion.
 They will also help to assure that 75% of the Scholar's total work week is protected from clinical and administrative duties, and fully available for training and research.
 Co-mentors will be responsible for working with the lead mentor on these responsibilities, and will provide guidance in one or more complementary areas of expertise.

 Scholars will meet frequently with the lead mentor, both individually and in conjunction with other members of the research team.
 Scholars will also meet regularly with their co-mentors, and at least twice a year with all their mentors as a group.
-Mentors are encouraged to participate in at least one of the Scholar's Work-in-Progress seminars each year, and to work with the scholar on a Career Development Plan that is updated every six months.
-Mentors are also required to meet with the KL2 principal advisor of the scholar, who serves as an ongoing career mentor.
+Mentors are encouraged to work with the scholar on a Career Development Plan that is updated every six months.
+Mentors are also required to meet with the KL2 program advisor of the scholar, who serves as an ongoing career mentor and will also review the CDP.
 Each scholar is also expected to meet periodically with her/his division head/department chair who will oversee the scholar's departmental interactions and academic advancement.

 Clinical Research Facility

-Each scholar will have space and access to the wireless network at the Department of Epidemiology and Biostatistics Clinical Research Facility at 185 Berry St, China Basin Landing, San Francisco.
-Scholars may occupy a "hotel" cubicle or office for the days they wish to work at the facility.
+All CTSI K Program activities will be at Mission Hall on the Mission Bay Campus.
+There will be “hotel” space for KL2 Scholars in the Department of Epidemiology and Biostatistics on the 2nd floor of Mission Hall.
+Many scholars choose to work here on Friday afternoons after the K seminars and WIPs.
 Having functional space and dedicated personnel for the Scholars embedded in a much larger set of clinical research activities and support technologies is an important strength of the CTSI KL2 award, one that will optimize the scholars' acquisition of skills in research methodology and ability to build and lead interdisciplinary teams.
-Most scholars will also have an office, computer, and administrative support in their department.
+It is expected that scholars will also have an office, computer, and administrative support in their primary department.

 We consider the time spent in physical proximity to each other and to clinical research expertise to be extremely important for forming a support group during a Scholar's first 1-2 years in the program.
 For this reason, scholars are encouraged to spend as much time as possible at the clinical research facility and will be required to spend at least one morning per week in residence, on Fridays.
 Core faculty will also be in residence on Fridays to make it easy for scholars to discuss issues regarding their research with faculty or arrange meetings if desired.